 Ilana’s story demonstrates that with knowledge comes power.
 Undergoing genetic counseling and testing give women like Ilana valuable information about new treatments and therapies that can improve outcomes and save lives.
 Women with a family history of cancer are recommended to go through genetic testing, a process that may seem difficult at first, but gives you and your family the information they need to take preventative steps.

-Read more personal accounts from FORCE members who have shared their stories, sign up to be matched one-to-one with a peer volunteer for support and resources, and visit our KNOW MORE page for more information about hereditary ovarian cancer.
+Read more personal accounts from FORCE members who have shared their stories and sign up to be matched one-to-one with a peer volunteer for support and resources.